emqx/cloud-docs/en_US/best_practices/acl_v4.md

 2. **Username**: Restrict access via the Username field.
 3. **All Users**: Apply access control rules to all users.

-Fill in the Client ID or Username, the topic, select whether to allow or deny access, then choose the action (sub/pub/pubsub), and finally click the "Add" button to complete the operation.
+In the **Add ACL** dialog, fill in the Client ID or Username, the topic, select whether to allow or deny access, then choose the action (sub/pub/pubsub), and finally click the **Add** button to complete the operation.

 ### Bulk Importing Access Control Entries

+You can import access control entries in bulk using either of the following methods:

 1. You can bulk import access control entries using a provided CSV template (this is not supported for "All Users").
 The import fields are as follows:

    - `clientid`: Client ID

    - `username`: Username

    - `topic`: Topic for access control

    - `action`: Action (sub/pub/pubsub)

    - `access`: Allow or deny (allow/deny)

 2. To import ACL rules via API, refer to the [API](../api/acl.md) section.